slang-i18n/slang/slang/README.md

 2. Overriding a second time reverts the last override.
 3. New translations will be parsed but have no effect.
 4. New parameters stay unparsed. (i.e. `{name}` stays `{name}`)
+5. Obfuscation by Dart/Flutter will break translations with parameters as there is no reflection.

 If you use dependency injection, then you can create a new overridden instance using `AppLocaleUtils`: